Higham Lane School

 Higham Lane School is a secondary academy school in Weddington, Nuneaton, England.
-Appointed in 2022, the school's headteacher is Nick Haddon, taking over from Phil Kelly who had been headteacher of the school for 16 years and retired at the end of August 2022.
-Peter Banks is the current acting head of the school with Hanif Ladha as the Assistant Head and Head of the Sixth form.
-The school teaches students aged between eleven and eighteen, (Key Stage 3 and Key Stage 4) in preparation for their GCSEs.
+The school teaches students aged between eleven and eighteen, (Key Stage 3, Key Stage 4 and Key Stage 5) in preparation for their GCSEs and A-levels.

 The original school building dates back to 1939, with the introduction of new laboratories, a sports hall and a new Business and Enterprise Centre arriving since.
 In 2003, after a successful bid, the school was granted Business and Enterprise College status, under the specialist schools programme.
 In January 2012, the school officially gained Academy status.
+In November 2021, the school and sixth form were awarded the World Class Schools WCSQM quality mark.

+Appointed in 2023, the school's headteacher is Michael Gannon, taking over from Phil Kelly who had been headteacher of the school for 16 years and retired at the end of August 2022.
+Michael Gannon is the current head of the school with Thomas Sears as the Assistant Head and Head of the Sixth Form.

 History

 In 2003, Higham Lane became a Business and Enterprise specialist school, under the specialist schools programme.
 As part of the programme, the school received an additional £500,000 in funding as well as a capital grant of £100,000 in order to fund the construction of a "Business and Enterprise Centre".

+On 13 June 2017 the school made national news when a 15-year-old boy took a double-barrelled shotgun and 200 cartridges into the school with the intent of endangering life.

+In 2022, Higham Lane merged with Central England Academy Trust, the Multi-Academy-Trust running the Oakwood Primary and Secondary Generic Special Schools.

+In 2025, Higham Lane's new 'sister-school', Higham Lane North Academy, opened to Year 7 on the new Milby Meadows development to the North of the existing school site.

-School farm
+School Farm

 In the 1970s and 80s, the school became well known for the smallholding established by former teacher, John Terry, which he went on to write about in several books (Pigs in the Playground, Calves in the Classroom, Ducks in Detention & Rabbits on Report – published by Farming Press Books).
 Queen Elizabeth II visited Nuneaton for the first time in December 1994, and when visiting the school, she presented a calf to the school farm and opened the school's new science block.
-The school farm continued to operate until Terry's retirement in 1998, where it has since struggled due to lack of funding.
+The school farm continued to operate until Terry's retirement in 1998.

-The area where the school farm was located became a school garden that included two ponds and an aviary of budgies.
-Teacher, Alex Faulds, ran the garden with the help of a small group of students.
-The garden won the Secondary school category for Nuneaton's Britain in Bloom, five years in a row, but closed at the end of the school year, in 2008.

-Sixth form
+Sixth Form

 In 2016, the school constructed a new £1.6 million sixth form building.
 The building has the potential to accommodate three hundred students.
 It contains seventeen teaching rooms in addition to two science labs, an art room and a common room.